November 11 & 12, 2021

 Participant Papers

-Participant papers are available by logging into secure folder hosted by UBBox.
+Participant papers were made available in secure folder hosted by UBBox.

 Group photograph of in-person participants at The Bady Center conference, Global Glyphosate: New Challenges in Regulating Pervasive Chemicals in the Anthropocene.